davelosert/vitest-coverage-report-action/README.md

 ```

 ### Coverage Thresholds

+> [!WARNING]
+> Currently, this action does not import the vite-configuration, but parses it as string to extract the coverage-thresholds by an regexp.
+In other words: All thresholds need to be directly defined in the config-file given to this action through the vite-config-path input.
+E.g., when using workspace to extend a parent-configuration, the thresholds can not be defined in the parent-config.

 This action reads the coverage thresholds specified in the `coverage` property of the Vite configuration file.
 It then uses these thresholds to determine the status of the generated report.